BZoennchen/supercollider-book/_sources/chapters/supercollider/basics.md

 )
 ```

-In both cases you will notice that in the post windows the last line is printed twice.
+In both cases you will notice that the last line is printed twice in the post windows.
 This is because the last statement will always be printed on the post window.

 Similar to any other object-oriented language, we call a **method** ``postln`` on the **object** representing a ``String``.